 More taquitos is not a bad thing.

 The trick to getting them crispy without frying is to brush them in olive oil using a pastry brush like this or to spray them with a cooking spray.
 Personally, I highly recommend getting a refillable oil sprayer that you can use with your favorite olive oil.
 I use the Misto at home, but I’ve also heard some great things about the Evo.
 Both are two really great options.
-And they’ll save you money in the long run because it’s way cheaper to use your own oil than buying those spray cans every month.
+And they’ll save you money in the long run because it’s way cheaper to use your own oil than buying the pre-filled spray cans every month.

 I ate my taquitos over a bed of lettuce and topped them with sour cream, cilantro, avocados, tomatoes, cotija cheese, a squeeze of lime juice and some hot sauce.
 Oh, and I may have had an ice cold beer because how can you NOT.
 Beer and taquitos are a great combo!